The resolution property holds away from codimension three: Locally free resolutions

 Next, we record a few lemmas showing that we may replace a given coherent sheaf $\sh{F}$ with one that enjoys better properties.
 We say a sheaf $\sh{F}$ on $X$ is \emph{supported everywhere} if $\text{Supp}(\sh{F})=X$.

-\begin{lemma} Let $X$ be a $S_1$ noetherian algebraic space with affine diagonal.
+\begin{lemma} Let $X$ be a noetherian algebraic space with affine diagonal which is $S_1$.
 Then any coherent sheaf $\sh{H}$ is the quotient of a coherent sheaf $\sh{F}$ which is $S_1$ and is supported everywhere. \end{lemma}

-\begin{proof} Since $X$ is noetherian and has affine diagonal, there is an faithfully flat affine morphism $f: U \to X$ where $U$ is an affine scheme.
+\begin{proof} Since $X$ is noetherian and has affine diagonal, there is a faithfully flat affine morphism $f: U \to X$ where $U$ is an affine scheme.
 Now \cite[Lem.
 2.14]{GrossRes} implies $\sh{H}$ is the quotient of a quasi-coherent subsheaf $\sh{F} \subset f_*\mathcal{O}_{U}^{(I)}$ for some index set $I$.
-Since $\sh{H}$ is of finite type, and $f_*\mathcal{O}_{U}^{(I)}$ is supported everywhere, we may choose $\sh{F}$ to be of finite type and supported everywhere as well.
+Since $\sh{H}$ is of finite type, $f_*\mathcal{O}_{U}^{(I)}$ is the union of its coherent subsheaves and is supported everywhere, we may choose $\sh{F}$ to be of finite type and supported everywhere as well.